Application of Alumina Tubes

 1. Sample Handling in Scientific Research

-• Purpose: In laboratories, alumina tubes are used to handle and contain materials during high-temperature experiments, sintering processes, or in environments where sample purity must be maintained.
+• Purpose: In laboratories, They are used to handle and contain materials during high-temperature experiments, sintering processes, or in environments where sample purity must be maintained.

 • Industries: Research institutions, universities, and scientific labs.